Daily Almanac for

 usage: a time for working (after which you will be relieved by someone else); "it's my go"; "a spell of work"

-usage: (sports) a period of play during which one team is on the offensive
+usage: (sports) a division during which one team is on the offensive

 10. act, routine, number, turn, bit, performance, public presentation